 In response to the identified risk, the Dossier Submitter conducted an analysis of a range of diverse risk management options (RMOs) to identify the most appropriate risk management measure to address these risks.
 These included REACH regulatory measures other than restriction, other existing EU legislation, and other possible Union-wide RMOs.
 Whilst it was recognised, and taken into account when developing the scope of the proposed restriction, that some existing or proposed EU legislation or other measures have an impact on the risk management of certain sectors, such as the new fertilising products regulation (FPR), these were assessed as inappropriate to address all of the sectors and products contributing to the identified risk.

-The Dossier Submitter also assessed six alternative restriction options, alone and in combination, but settled on the restriction presented in Table 1.
+The Dossier Submitter also assessed six alternative restriction options, alone and in combination, but preferred the restriction presented in Table 1.
 In summary, the proposed restriction comprises three types of measures:

 a ban on the placing on the market of microplastics on their own or in mixtures where their use will inevitably result in releases of microplastics to the environment, irrespective of the conditions of use.
 For some of these uses, a transitional period is proposed to allow sufficient time for stakeholders to comply with the restriction.
 (See paragraph 6 in Table 1.)

-an “instructions for use and disposal” requirement to minimise releases to the environment for uses of microplastics where they are not inevitably released to the environment, but where residual releases could occur if raw materials or products are not used or disposed of appropriately.
+an “instructions for use and disposal” requirement to improve awareness in supply chains on the presence of microplastics and minimise releases to the environment for uses of microplastics where they are not inevitably released to the environment, but where residual releases could occur if raw materials or products are not used or disposed of appropriately.
 This instruction could be placed, for example, on a label, packaging information leaflet, or safety data sheet.

 a reporting requirement to improve the quality of information available for assessing potential risks from some uses in the future.